yasakei/neutron_syntax/docs/modules/fmt_module.md

 # Fmt Module Documentation

 The `fmt` module provides dynamic type conversion and type detection utilities for Neutron programs.
-This replaces the older `convert` module with an enhanced set of functions that perform automatic type detection before conversion.
+The older `convert` module has been deprecated and replaced by this enhanced module with an expanded set of functions that perform automatic type detection before conversion.

 ## Usage